Integrable modules for Lie Torus

-This proves $\mu_o^j \leq \lambda_{i_g}$ and hence $\mu_o^j \in P(V(\lambda_{i_g})$ by (6.8).
-For this subsequence (1), (2) and (3) are true. \\ {\bf Proof of Theorem (6.2).} \ Suppose $V$ is not a highest weight module.
-Then the assumption of Proposition 6.11 are true.
-Hence by the proposition 6.11, there exists infinitely many non-isomorphic irreducible modules with common weight.
-Then the dimension of the common weight is infinite dimensional.
-Contradicting the definition of weight module.
-See Definition 4.1.\\ Therefore $V$ is highest weight module.
+\end{proof} {\bf Proof of Theorem \ref{thn2}.} \ Suppose $V$ is not a highest weight module.
+Then the assumptions of Proposition \ref{pr3} are true.
+Hence there exists infinitely many non-isomorphic irreducible modules with common weight.
+Then the dimension of the common weight is infinite dimensional contradicting the definition of weight module.
+Therefore $V$ is highest weight module.
 Let $\lambda$ be the top weight and put $N=V_\lambda$.
-Since $V$ is irreducible, by weight argument we see that $N$ is irreducible $\LL^o$- module.
+Since $V$ is irreducible, by weight argument we see that $N$ is irreducible $\LL^0$- module.
 Thus $V \cong V(N)$.